syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Charts.md

 {% highlight vbnet %}
 [VB]

-'Create a new word document
+'Creates a new word document

 Dim document As New WordDocument()

-'Add section to the document
+'Adds section to the document

 Dim sec As IWSection = document.AddSection()

-'Add paragraph to the section
+'Adds paragraph to the section

 Dim paragraph As IWParagraph = sec.AddParagraph()

-'Create and Append chart to the paragraph
+'Creates and Appends chart to the paragraph

 Dim chart As WChart = paragraph.AppendChart(470, 300)

-'Input data for chart
+'Inputs data for chart

 Dim dataList As New List(Of BarChartData)()